nricciardi/nmd/DEVELOP.md

 - [x] `nmd dossier add` transform relative paths to absolute paths
 - [x] `nmd dossier add` save only 2 paths
+- [ ] Chapter body are not parsed on Windows